 4) According to Gary Southwell, VP and General Manager of the cybersecurity division of CSPI, other countries and regions (e.g. Asia, Australia, even the US) are also considering more strict consumer data privacy laws.
 The GDPR could serve as a role model legal document.
 Having in mind this global wave of change in privacy laws that seems to be catching on, ignoring EU users is not a very smart, long-term solution.

 5) Blocking traffic from the EU can also affect your SEO, especially if you have a significant number of visitors and followers from the Member States.
 For instance, if a lot of EU webmasters linked towards your content and you forbid them for accessing your website, it can result in high bounce rates, lost links, and even a bad reputation for your brand.
+However, the awareness about the way the GDPR affects other countries is on the rise.
+A lot of companies and organizations are trying hard to educate others about the true global reach this regulation has.
+For instance, this presentation covers many of the details of how identity, email marketing, and ad technology services are shifting how they work with customers and their data in the US.

 Now, let’s move on to examining how the GDPR affect SEO (both in terms of rankings and changes within the industry) and the overall digital marketing landscape.